MicrosoftDocs/power-platform/power-virtual-agents/publication-fundamentals-publish-channels.md

     ![Validate latest bot content for publish.](media/channel-publish-validation.png)

 3. After publishing completes, select the **demo website** link.
 The link will open a new tab and display a prebuilt demo website where you and your team can interact with the bot.
-This is useful to gather feedback from stakeholders involved in the bot.
+The demo website is useful to gather feedback from stakeholders involved in the bot.

 ![Go to demo website.](media/channel-go-to-demo-website.png)